PartialFormer: Modeling Part Instead of Whole for Machine Translation: Analysis

-In this section, we emphasized PG-FFNs' plug-and-play adaptability in the Transformer architecture. \paragraph{Settings.} We replaced the Transformer's FFNs with our PG-FFNs.
-In the decoder, we exclusively integrated a single PG-FFN for cross-attention, aligning with the original Transformer design.
-We also created a baseline by using a Transformer with reduced FFN hidden dimensions (384).
+In this section, we further emphasized PG-FFNs' superiority over vanilla lightweight FFN. \paragraph{Settings.} We replaced the Transformer's FFNs with our PG-FFNs.
+In the decoder, we only integrated PG-FFNs for cross-attention, aligning with the vanilla Transformer.
+We set Transformer with reduced FFN hidden dimensions (384) as baseline.

-\paragraph{Results.} Table \ref{tab:result_PG_FFNs_only} showcases the superior efficiency of our PG-FFNs.
-They outperform reduced hidden dimensions in FFNs (26.82 vs. 26.07) with virtually the same computational resources (40M vs. 41M, 7.7B vs. 7.7B), highlighting their potential as a compelling alternative to standard FFNs.
+\paragraph{Results.} Table \ref{tab:PartialFormer_VARIANTS} (a) showcases the superior efficiency of our PG-FFNs.
+They outperform vanilla lightweight FFNs (26.82 vs. 26.07) with similar computational resources (40M vs. 41M, 7.7B vs. 7.7B).
+This is attributed to PG-FFNs' ability to maintain a large hidden dimension while using fewer parameters and computations, setting them apart from existing lightweight FFNs.